-There were \$7,175 in additions to property and equipment during the year.
-Depreciation was \$6,038 and \$4,641 for the fiscal years ended June 30, 2022, and 2021, respectively.
-The adjustments consist of assets removed from the capital asset schedule that were disposed of.
+There were \$11,253 in additions to property and equipment during the year.
+Depreciation was \$8,468 and \$6,038 for the fiscal years ended June 30, 2023, and 2022, respectively.

 4. CONTINGENT LIABILITIES

 The Commission's grants and contracts are subject to inspection and audit by the appropriate governmental funding agencies.
 The purpose is to determine whether program funds were used in accordance with their respective guidelines and regulations.
 The potential exists for disallowance of previously funded program costs.
 The ultimate liability, if any, which may result from these governmental audits cannot be reasonably estimated and, accordingly, the Commission has no provision for the possible disallowance of program costs on their financial statements.